Japanese Canadian hockey star’s No. 9 jersey retired. Teammates Paul Kariya and Teemu Selanne during the ceremony. Photo credit: Dr. Jonathan Eto

 After the ceremony, Kariya took a moment to speak to the Nikkei Voice.

-When asked how it feels to be an inspiration to young Japanese Canadian players, like Kiefer Sherwood, who played that evening, he interjects and chuckles, “Well that’s how old I am, I can’t be his idol.”
+When asked how it feels to be an inspiration to young players, like Japanese American Kiefer Sherwood, who played that evening and says Kariya is his mother’s favourite player, he interjects and chuckles, “Well that’s how old I am, I can’t be his idol.”

 But he is, and he has built a dedicated and strong fanbase in the Asian Canadian and international communities.